 Every year at Honors Day, the Memphis Child Advocacy Center honors our heroes: our committed team members, dedicated volunteers, and community advocates who work to safeguard the most vulnerable kids in our community.
 You’re invited to join us on Friday, November 18 at 8:30 am, at the FedEx Event Center, as we celebrate our teams and individuals.
 Watch this webpage and our LinkedIn, Facebook, Twitter, and Instagram for more details about the event.

 Awards.
 At Honors Day, we recognize the commitment of both our team and the community members who support our mission.
 The Shelby County Child Protection Investigation Team (CPIT) is headquartered at the Memphis Child Advocacy Center.
 CPIT is 15 agencies strong and provides a coordinated team response to reported child sexual abuse and other severe abuse.
 There are also volunteers, donors, advocates, and organizations in the community that help our mission in a myriad of ways.

 The CPIT award honorees are nominated by CPIT members and are selected by committees made up of peers from multiple CPIT agencies.

-The James G. Hughes CPIT Excellence Award for Compassion honors a member of the Shelby County Child Protection Investigation Team (CPIT) who has demonstrated exceptional compassion to children and their families.
+The CPIT Excellence Award for Compassion honors members of the Shelby County Child Protection Investigation Team (CPIT) who have demonstrated exceptional compassion to children and their families.
 Dr. Amanda Taylor, the Director of Nursing at the Shelby County Crime Victims & Rape Crisis Center, and Sgt.
 Euvonnie Keefer from Memphis Police Department’s Juvenile Abuse Unit, are this year’s winners.

 The CPIT Excellence Award for Teamwork recognizes those whose performance demonstrates commitment to exceptional professionalism and team collaboration.
-Lanarda Parker-Miller, the Memphis CAC's Team Services Data Coordinator, was recognized for teamwork at this year’s Honors Day.
+Valerie Gooden, Team Lead with the Tennessee Department of Children’s Services, will be recognized for teamwork at this year’s Honors Day.

-The James G. Hughes Community Advocate Award honors a community member whose efforts in Shelby County demonstrate commitment to the safety and well-being of children.
-This year’s Community Advocate Award goes to Mike Ryall, current CAC board member and former Interim Director of the Memphis Police Department.
+The Community Advocate Award honors a community member whose efforts in Shelby County demonstrate commitment to the safety and well-being of children.
+This year’s Community Advocate Award goes to Jennifer Balink, Executive Director of Kindred Place.